Feature: #97559 - Support property-based configuration for Extbase attributes

 Description

-PHP attributes in Extbase context can now be configured using properties instead of an array of configuration values.
-This resolves a limitation which was present since the introduction of Extbase annotations back in TYPO3 v9, where annotation configuration was quite limited – all available options needed to be defined in a single array.
-Since annotations were dropped with forge#107229 in favor of PHP attributes, the definition of configuration options is now possible in a more flexible and typesafe way.
+PHP attributes in the Extbase context can now be configured using properties instead of an array of configuration values.
+This resolves a limitation that existed since the introduction of Extbase annotations in TYPO3 v9, where annotation configuration was restricted: all available options needed to be defined in a single array.

 Example usage